Akash-Deep-Das/Anudip_FSD-java/README.md

 # Anudip_FSD-java
-This Project are provide by Anudip Foundation as a intern in Java Full Stack Developer
+This Projects are provide by Anudip Foundation as a intern in Java Full Stack Developer